 If we reframe how we think about equity as helping each student learn at the pace at which they are naturally functioning—a free, appropriate education for all, and not just for individuals with disabilities—then this conceptualization of equity, in fact, also promotes excellence.
 When a gifted kid grows up to be a gifted scientist and develops the cure for a disease, discovers a new energy source, or invents the next life-changing program or device, he or she will have created something for everyone.

-As gifted athletes and actors entertain and inspire millions, the gifted scientist or doctor also touches many, many lives.
 It is now 2015, and hopefully our future will never be like the one Vonnegut imagined.
 He wrote Harrison Bergeron in 1961, during the Cold War and just after the Soviet Union launched Sputnik.
 Clynes wrote the uplifting story of a kid who made it.
 Vonnegut wrote a story warning us about how our society might look should our cultural values shift too far in one direction.

 If we want to ignite the gifted education renaissance that Clynes is advocating for, we should continue to support students at every educational level by ensuring we invest in all of them—this includes especially talented students from disadvantaged backgrounds who currently have little support due to a near zero federal government K-12 educational allocation.
 We need educated citizens from all segments of society and the goal of education should be to help everyone to be their best.